You are tuned to the most listened to radio talk show in America, the Rush Limbaugh program.

 Consider retiring baby boomers.

-A truth telling Obama might say spending for retirees, Social Security, Medicare, Medicaid is already nearly half the federal budget.
+A truth-telling Obama might say spending for retirees, Social Security, Medicare, Medicaid is already nearly half the federal budget.

-Protect you from this, protect you from racism, protect you from being embarrassed, I'm gonna protect you from having your self-esteem crushed, I'm gonna do all these things.
+I'm going to protect you from this, protect you from racism, protect you from being embarrassed, I'm going to protect you from having your self-esteem crushed.

 They don't even hear what he says.

-In fact, if you listen to an Obama speech, if you actually take the time listen to it, it's possible your IQ would shrink by the time the speech were over.
+In fact, if you listen to an Obama speech, if you actually take the time to listen to it, it's possible your IQ would shrink by the time the speech were over.

 You won't know.

-And if you're actually paying attention, if you're not looking a speech for anything like that, then you walk away feeling like the greatest thing, and you have no clue why.
+But if you're actually paying attention, if you're not looking at a speech for anything like that, man, you walk away feeling like the greatest thing.

-All you know is that you feel good and it doesn't matter, and anybody who makes you feel good, I don't care what they say about them, you're gonna love them.
+And anybody who makes you feel good, I don't care what they say about them, you're going to love them.

 And that's where Obama's positioned himself.